AI Policy Authoring

 How It Works

-- Describe your policy in natural language
+- Describe your policy in natural language.

-- AI generates the corresponding policy configuration
+- The AI generates the corresponding RBAC, ABAC, or Zanzibar configuration.

-- Review the generated policy
+- Review and edit the draft.

-URL: /t/{tenantSlug}/portal/access-management/policy-author
+URL: /orgs/{orgId}/portal/access-management/policy-author

 Examples

-RBAC Policy Generation
+RBAC Generation

 Input: